OseiKwaku/World-Food-Report/README.md

    - Removed duplicate entries

 3. Data Modeling:
-   - Established relationships between fact and dimension tables
+   - Established relationships between fact and dimension tables.
-   - Created measures using DAX for advanced calculations
+   - Created measures using DAX for advanced calculations.
-   - Implemented star schema for optimal performance
+   - Implemented star schema for optimal performance.

 ### Key Insights
  • China Mainland leads the world in countries with the highest production quantity of 27bn and c followed by Brazil with 24bn.